GoogleCloudPlatform/covid-19-open-data/README.md

 sources so adding up all region-level values may not equal exactly to the reported country-level value.
 See the [data loading tutorial][7] for more information.

-There is also a [notices.csv](src/data/notices.csv) file which is manually updated with quirks about the data.
-The goal is to be able to query by key and date, to get a list of applicable notices to the requested subset.

 ## Contribute